Backup158/DarktideLoadScreenDecorationRemover/README.md

 Warhammer 40,000: Darktide Mod.
 Removes the crossed out section.
 - Skull divider (between hint and prompt)
 - Next hint prompt

+# Installation
+Install like any other mod.
+The mod is load order agnostic.

+See the [DMF guide](https://dmf-docs.darkti.de/#/installing-mods) for manual installation.